 - Stream and enjoy a UniSports' Pilates session (33 minute video, 132MB)

-- UniSports have developed some useful resources including tailored work out programs, live streamed fitness classes including the newly introduced children’s classes, online run and cycle clubs, Spotify playlists, healthy meal planning ideas and profiled research on sport, health and fitness.
-Click here to subscribe and receive regular UniSports updates.
+- UniSports has developed some useful resources including tailored work out programs, live streamed fitness classes including the newly introduced children’s classes, online run and cycle clubs, Spotify playlists, healthy meal planning ideas and profiled research on sport, health and fitness.
+Subscribe and receive regular UniSports updates.

 - VicHealth - Keeping Active: visit the VicHealth site for some great information on how to stay fit and healthy during the COVID-19 crisis.